Sohomdas2004/Spam-Email-Classifier/README.md

-**Spam Email Classifier**
+_**Spam Email Classifier**_

 A machine learning pipeline to classify emails as spam or ham (non-spam) using a bag-of-words + classifier approach.

-**🧰 Project Overview**

-This project shows how to build a text classification system (spam detector) using:

-A dataset (CSV) of labeled emails
+_**Project Overview**_

+This project builds a text classification system to distinguish spam emails from ham (legitimate) emails.
+It uses a dataset of labeled email messages (spam vs. not spam) and applies standard text preprocessing, vectorization, and classification algorithms to build a predictive model.

+_**Features**_
-Text preprocessing (tokenization, vectorization)
+Text preprocessing (cleaning, tokenization, stopword removal, etc.)

-A ColumnTransformer / Pipeline
+Vectorization using CountVectorizer or TF-IDF

+Use of sklearn Pipeline and ColumnTransformer for clean workflows

-A classification algorithm (e.g. Multinomial Naive Bayes, Logistic Regression, etc.)
+Multiple classification algorithms (e.g. Naive Bayes, Logistic Regression)

-Prediction on new emails

-It is built in a Google Colab note

-**🧩 How It Works (High-Level)**

-Load data
-Read a CSV file containing email messages and their labels (spam / not spam).

-Preprocessing & Feature Engineering

-Use CountVectorizer (or TfidfVectorizer) to convert raw email text into numeric vectors (word counts or tf-idf)

-Possibly clean text (lowercasing, removing punctuation, stopwords)

-Use a ColumnTransformer (if you have multiple input columns) or directly apply the vectorizer to the “Message” column

-Label Encoding
-Encode textual labels “spam” / “ham” into numeric labels (e.g. 0, 1) using LabelEncoder.

-Model Training
-Build a Pipeline that combines the vectorizer (and any other preprocessing steps) and a classification algorithm (e.g. MultinomialNB, LogisticRegression, etc.).
-Fit on the training data.

-Evaluation
-Evaluate on a holdout set (test set) using metrics such as accuracy, precision, recall, F1-score, confusion matrix.
+Model evaluation using metrics such as accuracy, precision, recall, F1-score, confusion matrix

-Inference / Prediction
-Use the trained pipeline to predict new, unseen email messages.
-For a single message, wrap it in a structure with the correct feature name (e.g. as a DataFrame with column “Message”) before calling .predict().
+Ability to predict on new/unseen emails

+Repository Structure
+.
+├── README.md
+├── Spamemailclassifier.ipynb     ← main Jupyter Notebook
+├── requirements.txt              ← Python dependencies
+├── spam.csv                       ← dataset